 Step 1 – Getting Started

 - Attend a tour: Here, you’ll meet the teachers, see the classrooms and learn more about our therapy programs.
-Tours are typically held at 9:45 am.
+Tours are typically held at 9:00 or 9:30 am.
+Please check the time on the calendar.
 Please click this link to view our dates for the tour and to register.

 - Complete the application: Applications are available at the end of the tour for parents who are interested.
 Once completed, parents should return the application by mail or by dropping the completed application at the school.